Or that, according to Google, 20% of all mobile searches are also voice searches!?

 Afterward, click on data and extract all questions that make sense for your piece of content.

 b) Use KWFinder

-This tool, besides finding long tail keywords is also superb at mining question folks ask every day.
+This tool, besides finding long-tail keywords is also superb at mining questions folks ask every day.
 I’m not sure how they do it, but I think they scrape Quora, Reddit, Forums, Google, Bing…

 No matter, what’s important is that you can get dozens of question-based keywords you can answer in your FAQ.

 Just type in your head keyword and let the tool do the work.
 Then extract suitable questions.